Transport in India: Mass rapid transit system

 The Chennai MRTS, which began services in 1995, remains the country's first and only mass rapid transit rail.
 Although distinct from the Chennai Suburban Railway, the MRTS remains integrated in a wider urban rail network.

 Metro

 The first modern rapid transit in India is the Kolkata Metro which started its operations in 1984 as the 17th Zone of the Indian Railways.
 The Delhi Metro in New Delhi is India's second conventional metro and began operations in 2002.
-The Namma Metro in Bengaluru is India's third operational rapid transit and began operations in 2011.
+The Namma Metro in Bengaluru began operations in 2011 as India's third operational rapid transit system.